THE SCIENCE BEHIND THE INNOVATIVE FORMULAS

 Some polishes contain PTFE (Polytera Flourethelene) either as a primary ingredient or mixed with waxes.
 PTFE is present as microscopic particles which are non-curing.
 Rubbing the car with a PTFE product burnishes the particles into the paint.
 While PTFE imparts good water and solvent repellency, the shine may not last long.
 The durability of the PTFE coating is adequate but it has no means of chemically bonding itself to the paint or of crosslinking between particles.

-Our research and development of synthetic based surface care products has led to our quality which has set a standard in the automotive appearance products market.
+Our research and development of synthetic based surface care products have led to our quality which has set a standard in the automotive appearance products market.